Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Couplings/index.md

     ```
     This example show how to define two `Coupling` objects, here named "MyCoupling1" and "MyCoupling2".
 Each coupling is instantiated with three fictitious problems.

-    These couplings may be then used to instantiated a `TimeDiscretization` object to build a multiphysics coupling scheme.
+    These couplings may be then used to instantiated a [TimeDiscretization](../Time/index.md) object to build a multiphysics coupling scheme.

     ```c++
     auto time = TimeDiscretization(time_parameters, coupling_example_1, coupling_example_2);
     ```

-    The use of `TimeDiscretization` is detailed in the [dedicated page of the user manual](../../Time/index.md).